Oldham's bow-fingered gecko

-Oldham's bow-fingered gecko (Cyrtodatylus oldhami) is a species of lizard in the family Gekkonidae.
+Oldham's bow-fingered gecko (Cyrtodactylus oldhami) is a species of lizard in the family Gekkonidae.
 The species is native to Myanmar and Thailand.

 Etymology

 Both the specific name, oldhami, and the common name, Oldham's bow-fingered gecko, are in honor of English plant collector Richard Oldham (1837–1864).

 Geographic range

-C. oldhami is found in southern Myanmar and southern Thailand.
+Cyrtodactylus oldhami is found in southern Myanmar and southern Thailand.

 Habitat

-The preferred natural habitat of C. oldhami is forest, at altitudes from sea level to 150 m.
+The preferred natural habitat of Cyrtodactylus oldhami is forest, at altitudes from sea level to 150 m.

 Description

-C. oldhami may attain a snout-to-vent length (SVL) of 6.5 cm, plus a tail 7.5 cm long.
+Cyrtodactylus oldhami may attain a snout-to-vent length (SVL) of 6.5 cm, plus a tail 7.5 cm long.